dean-martin/cpu-emulators/README.md

 ## Controls
 C to insert credit
-1 & 2 to for Start Player 1 and Start Player 2
+1 & 2 for Start Player 1 and Start Player 2
 Left, Right, UP/Spacebar for both players
 P to Pause
 T for TILT (historical anticheat for pinball, causes GAME OVER)

+D for Debug stepping CPU in terminal on carriage return.
+Type 'd' then <CR>
+(carriage return, enter) to stop. 'q' to quit.

 TODOs:
 - [X] Colors.